opencog/learn/README-Natural.md

 Bulk Pair Counting - Quickstart/Cheat Sheet
 -------------------------------------------
-* Don't forget to perform the Postgres tuning recommendations found in various online Postgres performance wikis, or in the `atomspace/opencog/persist/sql/README.md` file.
+* (Postgres only) Don't forget to perform the Postgres tuning recommendations found in various online Postgres performance wikis, or in the `atomspace/opencog/persist/sql/README.md` file.

 * Use LXC containers, one for each language.
 Buy SSD disks.
 Buy an UPS.
   Install the system shutdown scripts.